Trailhead: Rifugio Auronzo

 The route counter clockwise around the Tre Cimé is preferable because the views will be in front of you more of the time.

 Hike to the right (east) of rifugio Auronzo and begin your circumnavigation on path nr 101.
 It's well maintained, flat and wide.
-Even wide enough for the farm vehicles that herd their cattle and for the maintenance/delivery vehicles working at rifugio Lavaredo.
+Even wide enough for the farm vehicles herding the cattle and for the maintenance/delivery vehicles working at rifugio Lavaredo.

 Shortly after passing a scenic little chapel you’ll be at rifugio Lavaredo.
 This part takes around 20-30 minutes.
 From here it’s a short uphill burst to one of the most iconic viewpoints in the Italian Dolomites, Forcella Lavaredo.